 A reasonable accommodation may be required when an employee is affected by pregnancy and needs a change in the work environment or job duties to enable the employee to perform the essential job functions.
 The employee only needs to be affected by pregnancy, not disabled by pregnancy, for reasonable accommodation and transfer requests to apply.
 The request for reasonable accommodation must be based on the advice from the employee’s health care provider.
-The requested accommodation must be reasonable.
 For more information, see “Affected by Pregnancy Defined” in

 To see premium content,

 get HRCalifornia or